huynhducduy/huynhducduy.github.io/content/posts/fresh-macos-install.md

 ### Config for zsh (Z-shell)

 `zsh` is now the official default shell of macOS.
-I have [my .zshrc file here](https://github.com/huynhducduy/dotfiles/blob/master/.zshrc) which is work perfectly with all above configuration.
+I have [my .zshrc file here](https://github.com/huynhducduy/dotfiles/blob/master/.zshrc) which is works perfectly with all the above configuration.

-I used `oh-my-zsh` which is a framework for manage zsh, along with some plugins (you can find in the .zshrc file).
+I used `oh-my-zsh` which is a framework for manage zsh, along with some plugins (you can find them in the .zshrc file).

 This command will install `oh-my-zsh` and the plugins